Copycat Taco Bell Cantina Chicken Burrito

 How To Make Copycat Taco Bell Cantina Chicken Burrito

-1. Heat a cast iron skillet over medium-high heat until it is quite hot but not smoking.
+Heat a cast iron skillet over medium-high heat until it is fully heated and very hot to the touch, but not smoking.
+This ensures the burrito will brown quickly without drying out.

 Chef Jenn’s Tips